mdayat/quicks/README.md

 Each message definitely has a date to indicate the date it was created.
 I use that data to sort the message from oldest to newest using bubble sort to get done quickly; a more efficient sorting algorithm like quick sort is encouraged.
 You can check the sort function in `src/utils/inbox.ts` and see a function with the name `sortMsgFromOldestToNewest`.

 Sorted messages are not enough; I need to group these sorted messages to support UI rendering.
 I chose to use `hashmap` to group this message.
 In short, each month has a list of dates, and each date has a list of messages.
 You can check the sort function in `src/utils/inbox.ts` and see a function with the name `groupMsgByDate`.
 There's still room to make this function better; I'll do it once I have time to make it better.

+### playwright

+I use Playwright only to do e2e testing.
+I define e2e testing as a testing method that tests a flow or scenario, like registration flow.
+Also, it supports various test runners, programming languages, parallel execution, and, yep, I love headless testing.
+Here's the list of scenarios that need to be tested:

+1. Able to create a new message
+2. Able to search an inbox or inboxes and see an "empty component" if the searched inbox or inboxes are not found

+### husky

+I just use husky for all of my projects to support code-checking automation.
+Husky will help me identify if there's a code that does not comply with our convention described in `eslint` and `prettier`.
+You can use husky for other scenarios because it allows you to use git hooks easily.